Personalized consulting • insight • planning

 Founder & CEO

-Barbara Huff, Founder and CEO, has 35 years of extensive experience in the financial markets where she has held numerous positions directly involved in trading, investment, and risk management across the global markets.
+Barbara Huff, Founder and CEO, has 37 years of extensive experience in the financial markets where she has held numerous positions directly involved in trading, investment, and risk management across the global markets.
 Barbara has managed portfolios as large as $27 billion and in multiple asset sectors, including Stocks, Bonds, Currency, Futures, Options and Derivatives.
-Most recently, she was an Investment Strategist & Client Adviser at The Joseph Group Capital Management, (Columbus OH) and served as a senior member of the Investment Committee.
+Prior to starting New Albany Investment Management in 2011, Barbara was an Investment Strategist & Client Adviser at The Joseph Group Capital Management, (Columbus OH) and served as a senior member of the Investment Committee.
 Prior to this she was Senior Vice President and Director of Corporate Risk Management at the Banc One where she had primary responsibility for assessing interest rate and liquidity risk for the bank.
 Earlier in her career, she spent 10 years with J.P Morgan (NY), where she held positions as Trader, Portfolio Manager, and Treasurer of J.P Morgan Delaware bank.
 Barbara has a BS degree from Miami University in Finance and Economics.

-Barbara has been married to her husband, Jim, for 34 years.
+Barbara has been married to her husband, Jim, for 37 years.
 Together, they have three children: Alex, Ben and Julia.
 She and her family reside in New Albany.
-Barbara is an active member and on the board of Five 14 Church, involved in YoungLife, serves in the Licking County Jail Ministry, and was a member of The New Albany Chamber of Commerce.

 "The foundation of New Albany Investment Management is based on these core values: Integrity, Honesty, Compassion and Faith."